 To fix it, you have a few options.
 You could always cancel it and work out at home or outside.
 Or downgrade your membership to the most basic offering.
 You could put it on hold for a bit to see if you miss it, or shop around for a gym with a cheaper membership.
 If you want access to a gym but struggle making it regularly, a gym with pay-per-visit options might be best.

 You can’t get around it—clothes are a necessity.
 You need clothes that fit and make you feel comfortable.
 You need to dress appropriately for work and keep your growing kid in pants that fit.
-But if you find yourself losing track of how much you spend on clothes, this essential category has some spending leaks for sure.
+But if you find yourself losing track of how much you spend on shopping, this essential category has some spending leaks for sure.

 Start with this list to help you identify your spending leaks and make goals to address them.
 Your next step is making a budget.
 A budget will help you find—and fix—even more leaks.
 If you find that you still need emergency cash to spot unexpected costs, be sure to reach out to Power Finance Texas for a personal loan.